CoderFake/led_animation_playback_engine/docs/specs.md

 # In scene_manager.py
 def get_led_output_with_timing(self, current_time: float) -> List[List[int]]:
-    """Get LED output with time-based brightness and fractional positioning""" with self._lock:
+    """Get LED output with time-based brightness and integer positioning""" with self._lock:
         if not self.active_scene_id or self.active_scene_id not in self.scenes:
             return [[0, 0, 0] for _ in range(EngineSettings.ANIMATION.led_count)]